PolymeshAssociation/typescript-boilerplate/README.md

   - typedoc: `typedoc.json`
   - github actions: `.github/main.yml`
 - The CI config assumes a `master` branch for stable releases and a `beta` branch for beta releases.
 Every time something gets pushed to either of those branches (or any time a pull request is opened to any branch), github actions will run.
 Semantic-release config makes it so that actual releases are only made on pushes to `master` or `beta`
 - The CI config also adds an extra couple of steps to flatten the file structure that actually gets published.
-This means that your published package will have the buit files at the root level instead of inside a `dist` folder.
+This means that your published package will have the built files at the root level instead of inside a `dist` folder.
 Those steps are:
   - copy `package.json` into the `dist` folder after building
   - `cd` into the `dist` folder
   - install deps into the `dist` folder